maelou363/foodie_photo_pop/Readme.md

 ## Credits / Acknowledgements

+# Content / Media
 * All photos used on this website were created by either myself or my friend Katie Chase from The Foodie Movement.

+# Acknowledgements
+Thank you to everyone who have helped with support, inspiration and guidance at different stages of the project.